-Several times a week vehicles come into the shop with major problems.
 Rear main seals, valve guide seals and valve covers leaking are very common.
 Inevitably, when the engine is examined it is clear the oil has not been changed often enough.
 The seals are now very hard and brittle and the engine has several leaks.
 More unfortunate, this may only be the beginning.

 This is not the case with the average passenger vehicle.
 Most vehicles operate five to ten-miles at a time.
 They rarely reach and hold operating temperature for long periods.
-In such a vehicle these contaminants collect in the oil.
+In such a vehicle contaminants collect in the oil.
 This produces sludge, acids and depletes additives designed to keep seals pliable.
 The effect may be drastically increased repair cost.

 Like any piece of metal that is heated and allowed to cool, there will be condensation in an engine.
 The oil attempts to suspend these contaminants.
 Since the contaminants are liquid, they pass through the oil filter.
 When engine oil temperature reaches 212' Fahrenheit, the liquids may begin to boil.
 They turn to vapor and eventually are extracted through the PCV system.
 This does not occur with five to ten-mile trips.
 Many engines also have small amounts of glycol that leaks past head and intake gaskets.
 This severely compounds the problem.

 Another major difference between test and "real world" conditions is time.
 These factors take time to damage the engine.
 Running an engine for one-year and 50,000 miles may show no problem at all.
 The same engine run five years and 50,000 miles may tell a completely different tale.
-The sad truth is, once the problem is discovered, it may be too late to correct.

-Common misconceptions
+Common misconceptions about oil changes

 Myth: Used oil is an environmental concern, going longer between changes keeps oil out of the environment.